 A: With as much flair as possible.
 I feel most akin to an 18th. c. dandy.

-Q: Looking at your first blog [ed note: essay excerpt], I noticed that you speak in sociological terms of the concept of gender.
+Q: Looking at your first blog post in this series [ed note: essay excerpt], I noticed that you speak in sociological terms of the concept of gender.
 Do you have an educational background in sociology?

 Q: Why do you think that humans need to place themselves in categories?
 What else in your life have you tried to categorize, define, or identify?